PolMine/polmineR/cran-comments.md

 ## R CMD check results

+I see the NOTE "checking for future file timestamps ... unable to verify current time".
+I gather it is an known issue with the availability of worldclockapi.com (see https://stackoverflow.com/questions/63613301/r-cmd-check-note-unable-to-verify-current-time).

+There is a NOTE "installed size is  5.2Mb", resulting from 1.9Mb in the extdata directory.
+I plan to externalize sample data in a future release, but this has not yet been a priority.

-There were no ERRORs, WARNINGs or NOTEs on the Linux / macOS / Windows environments I used.
+There were no ERRORs or WARNINGs on the Linux / macOS / Windows environments I used.

 ## Downstream dependencies